Jamberoo

 It is well known for the Jamberoo Action Park, Jamberoo Hotel, a pub, and the local dairy-farming community.
 The Australian Illawarra Shorthorn cattle breed originated in the area.
 Jamberoo is the birthplace of politician Joseph Cullen.

+A Catholic monastery, Jamberoo Abbey, is located 3 km south of the village.

 History

 European history in the valley began in the early 19th century when the cedar-cutters moved through the rainforests gathering this valuable timber.
 Pioneer settlers followed in the early 1820s with William Davis receiving the first land grant in 1821, followed by John Ritchie and John Cullen shortly afterwards.